Bounding and Approximating Intersectional Fairness through Marginal Fairness: Missing proofs and elements of part

 We will now solve the constrained optimization problem for $\psi$.
 We can write $\inf e^{\alpha_1+\alpha_2}= e^{\inf (\alpha_1+\alpha_2)}$, so we will just need to solve the simpler problem $\inf_{g(\alpha)\leq 0} s(\alpha)$, with $s(\alpha)= \alpha_1+\alpha_2$.
 Let us compute the gradients of $s$ and $g$:

 We will now show that this is a convex problem.
 The function $s$ is linear thus convex, and we will now compute the hessian of $g$:

 Clearly we have that the determinant of $H_g$, $Det(H_g)$ is strictly positive.
 Therefore $H_g$ is definite positive, and $g$ is convex.
 And for $\delta>0$ there is a feasible interior point by taking $\alpha_1$ and $\alpha_2$ big enough, which means that Slater's conditions hold (e.g. a convex constraint with a feasible interior point).
-We will now analyze the KKT conditions for minimization:
+We will now analyze the KKT conditions for minimization with the dual parameter $c\geq 0$:

 We obtain that $\alpha_1= \sqrt[3]{2 c \sigma^2}$ and $\alpha_2= \sqrt[3]{2 c \sigma_y^2}$ \\ Clearly $c >0$ otherwise the first two lines cannot be 1, hence using the last equation we have $g(\alpha_1,\alpha_2)=0$.
 We now develop this last equality to obtain $c$: